Bob Geren: Los Angeles Dodgers

 On December 2, 2015, it was reported that the Los Angeles Dodgers hired Geren to be the team's new bench coach serving under new manager Dave Roberts and replacing former bench coach Tim Wallach.
 Geren said his decision to leave the Mets for Los Angeles was fueled by a desire to be closer to his family in Southern California.
 During the 2016 season, his first with the Dodgers, Geren coached under manager Dave Roberts, who would go on to win the 2016 National League Manager of the Year Award.
 In 2017, the Dodgers won the National League Championship Series and played against the Houston Astros in the World Series.
 In 2018, the Dodgers appeared in their second straight World Series and played against the Boston Red Sox.
 Geren won his first World Series in the 2020 season, as the Dodgers defeated the Tampa Bay Rays in six games.

-For the 2023 season, Geren stepped down as bench coach to take on the new position of major league field coordinator.
+For the 2023 season, Geren transitioned from his role as bench coach to take on the newly created coaching position of major league field coordinator.
+In the 2024 and 2025 seasons, Geren won back-to-back World Series championships with the Dodgers.